ISSUE 03

 It was like, it’s not on—it’s not current news.
 So, like, why would we tie in?

-And the reason the New York Times decided to run it was because one, it was for the Lens blog, which they’ve closed—it was like a photo section.
-And also because the editor had lived in Mississippi.
-And he was like, "I’ve been wanting to tell this story forever."
-And you’ve done it, so we’re gonna run it.
+And the reason the New York Times decided to run it was because the editor had lived in Mississippi.
+And he was like, “I’ve been wanting to tell this story forever.
+And you’ve done it, so we’re gonna run it.”

 KENNY